-Video Cassette Recorder (Optional)
+Video Cassette Recorder

-The video cassette recorder (VCR) may be installed as optional equipment on this coach.
-If installed, it would be in the living room entertainment center.
+The video cassette recorder (VCR) is installed in your coach as standard equipment.
+It is in the living room entertainment center.
 The controls are on the face of the VCR and on the remote control.
 For more detailed information regarding the VCR functions consult the VCR Operator's Manual in the Owner's Package.
 The video switch described above will assist you in directing the VCR signal to the television of your choice.